Henrik Daslgaard discusses his team-mates

 And Dalsgaard enjoys working with the 29-year-old defender, who provides good entertainment in the dressing room.

-He said: “For everyone, he's the grandad of the team.
+He said while smiling: “For everyone, he's the grandad of the team.
 Every team needs a player like Andreas as he's so much fun joking around and being grumpy but in a good way.”

 Bjelland is one of a number of Danish players in the Brentford squad and Dalsgaard admitted it made things easier having him and Vibe at the club when he first arrived.